 20,000 Leagues Under the Sea, 1954

-Possibly the most memorable story of the seas since Noah built a large boat.
+The most memorable story of the high seas since Noah built a large boat.
 Kirk Douglas and James Mason recreate the Jules Verne classic in the ‘Mightiest motion picture of them all’.

 The Neptune Factor, 1973

-Left on the cutting room floor, DIVER Editor Peter Golding wore a fetching yellow wet suit in this 70s flick starring Ernest Borgnine in an undersea lab lost in an earthquake and giant sea creatures battling rescue divers.
+DIVER’s former Editor, Peter Golding, wore a fetching yellow wetsuit in this 70s flick starring Ernest Borgnine in an undersea lab lost in an earthquake, with giant sea creatures battling rescue divers.
+Full movie above.